dapr/docs/getting-started/environment-setup.md

 $ dapr uninstall
 ```

-It won't remove the redis container by default in case you were using it for other purposes.
-To remove both the placement and redis container:
+It won't remove the redis or zipkin containers by default in case you were using it for other purposes.
+To remove Redis, Zipkin containers in addition to actor placement container and remove the default dapr dir located at `$HOME/.dapr` or `%USERPROFILE%\.dapr\` run:

 ```bash
 $ dapr uninstall --all